klauswuestefeld/prevayler-clj/README.md

 ## Files

-Prevayler's default file name is "journal" but you can pass in your own file.
+Prevayler's default file name is "journal4" but you can pass in your own file.
 Prevayler-clj will create and write to it like this:

-### journal
+### journal4
 Contains the state at the moment your system was last started, followed by all events since.
 Serialization is done using [Nippy](https://github.com/ptaoussanis/nippy).

-### journal.backup
+### journal4.backup
 On startup, the journal is renamed to journal.backup and a new journal file is created.
 This new journal will only be consistent after the system state has been written to it so when journal.backup exists, it takes precedence over journal.

-### journal.backup-[timestamp]
+### journal4.backup-[timestamp]
 After a new consistent journal is written, journal.backup is renamed with a timestamp appendix.
 You can keep these old versions elsewhere if you like.
 Prevayler no longer uses them.

-## Transient Mode for Tests
-The transient-prevayler! function returns a transient prevayler the you can use for fast testing.

 ---